Progressive Overload Calculator

 Double Progression vs Linear Progression

-Double progression (add reps first) keeps the weight fixed while you add a rep per week within a range such as 8-12.
-When you hit the top of the range with good form, add one small weight jump and drop back to the bottom.
-It is the most sustainable method for most lifters and most exercises.
+Double progression (add reps first) keeps the weight fixed while you try to add reps within a range such as 8-12.
+When the top is repeatable with the intended technique and RIR, add one small weight jump and let reps fall.
+It is simple and works well for many hypertrophy exercises.

 How Big Should Weight Jumps Be?